xuxiangsun/AAOD-ORSI/README.md

 ## Acknowledgement
 We sincerely thank the authors of [DIOR](https://gcheng-nwpu.github.io/#Datasets) and [DOTA](https://captain-whu.github.io/DOTA/index.html) for their great contributions to optical remote sensing images understanding.
+Besides, DIOR-A and DOTA-A are mainly built by [Lei Pei](https://github.com/plpl2019) and [Xuxiang Sun](https://github.com/xuxiangsun), with the guidance of Prof. [Gong Cheng](https://gcheng-nwpu.github.io/).

 ## Citation